tuanvxm/LearnSkaffold/README.md

 ### 4. Deploy VueJS one time - skaffold run

-**Note:** Due to VueJS long build duration, you may consider using skaffold run instead of skaffold dev.
+**Note:** Due to VueJS long build duration, you may consider using `skaffold run` instead of `skaffold dev`.

-Init Skaffold
+Source code for WebUI is placed on `WebUI folder`.
+Take a look on project structure:

+-  **DeployDefinition.yaml** Deploy definition for kubernetes
+-  **Dockerfile** Build definition for Docker.

+This project doesn't have skaffold.yaml, we need to generate it.

 Run `skaffold init` and type `y -> Enter` to accept.

-Skaffold will generate a simple `skaffold.yaml` automatically based on `Dockerfile` and `DeployDefinition.yaml`
+Skaffold will generate a simple `skaffold.yaml` automatically based on `Dockerfile` and `DeployDefinition.yaml`.

-**Note:** skaffold.yaml is definition file which instruct Skaffold to build and deploy our project.

-We will need to modify this file a bit before we can use it.

 Now deploy using `skaffold run -- tail`

 **Note:** `--tail` is option to get logs of deployed application.

+Now run following command to get learn-skaffold-frontend service `EXTERNAL-IP`:

+    kubectl get svc

+//TODO image

+Check if application is running correctly by access `http://<EXTERNAL-IP>`.

+Click `Get Red` button, you will get following error.

+To fix this error, update `serverAddress` by correct back-end EXTERNAL-IP at `web-ui\src\components\HelloWorld.vue`

+//TODO image

+Terminate and re-run `skaffold run --tail` to re-deploy application.

 ### 5. Debug Java project remotely using Intellij